elihunter173/dirbuf.nvim/README.md

 # WIP Note

-This plugin is currently a work in progress.
-It isn't feature complete, errors regularly, and occasionally has regressions as I refactor and change things.
+This plugin is a work in progress.
+It isn't feature complete and has bugs.
+However, it is workable enough that I've started dogfooding it.

 Here is a quick list of features implemented.